ncou/jquery.stepper.basic/README.md

 });
 ```

-## Licence
+## License
-This plugin is under MIT Licence.
+This plugin is under MIT License.